wrijpkema/developers-community/pages/documents/SecurityAndAuthenication/LiveEngageApplications/leappcreation.md

 ### Overview

 In order to install a private application, you will need to upload a valid JSON schema.
-You can do this by navigating to the Applications area, **insert more instructions here**.
+You can do this by navigating to the Applications area by clicking on the "puzzle" icon on the left hand menu in LiveEngage.
+Navigate to the "Private apps" tab by clicking on the "Private apps" button at the top left side of the Applications area.
+Then, click on the "ADD YOUR PRIVATE APP" box which will appear in the tab.
+Choose a valid JSON schema as detailed below to upload your application.

 **Screenshot**